germaniuss/liboauth/README.md

 This library is insipred by https://github.com/slugonamission/OAuth2 but aims to add extra missing functionality like access token refresh, state saving, response caching, etc.
-The project is now working but do expect bugs and breaking API changes while the project matures.
+The project is working and API changes are not extpected though this is not a guarantee.

 Note that for the full functionality it is expected you use some other library to extract the code from the redirect uri.
 It is recommended to use my scheme